siddhartha-gadgil/LeanLion/LeanLion/proved_programs.md

 * We find documentation strings (in Mathlib, Std, Core) that are similar (w.r.t.
 OpenAI's embeddings) to the statement.
 * From these, a prompt with example translations and the given statement is generated.
 * GPT-4 is queried with the prompt, with (say) 10 completions sought.
-* We elaborate the OpenAI completions in Lean and filter out those that fail.
+* We elaborate OpenAI completions in Lean and filter out those that fail.
 * We further group these by *provable equivalence*, where we try to prove equivalence using the Aesop tactic and pick the first completion in the largest group.

 ---